Pathwise construction of tree-valued Fleming-Viot processes: Proof of Lemmas and

-By equation \reff{eq:sqjumps}, the random variable $U(t)$ is finite for all $t\in\R_+$ a.\,s., it equals the sum of the squared asymptotic block frequencies in the reproduction events up to time $t$.
-If $\Xi\in\dust$, then also the random variable $V(t)$ is finite for all $t\in\R_+$ a.\,s.\ as it holds
+For $t\in\R_+$, the random variable $U(t)$ equals the sum of the squared asymptotic frequencies of the blocks that encode the reproduction events up to time $t$.
+The random variable $\hat U(t)$ equals the sum of the asymptotic frequencies of these blocks.
+By the properties of the Poisson random measure $\zeta_0$,